The fate of an epoch which has eaten of the tree of knowledge is that it must know

 the nature of its selective perspective on the world (Alvin W. Gouldner)

-Dick Houtman (Utrecht, 1963) is Professor of Cultural Sociology at the Center for Rotterdam Cultural Sociology (CROCUS) at Erasmus University Rotterdam and visiting fellow at Yale University's Center for Cultural Sociology (CCS) during the academic year 2012-2013.
-He is member of the editorial boards of Journal for the Scientific Study of Religion, Politics and Religion, Sociologie, and Annual Review of the Sociology of Religion.
+Dick Houtman is Professor of Sociology at the Center for Sociological Research (CeSO), University of Leuven, Belgium, where he teaches in the brand new specialization Culture and Society of the international Master of Sociology.
+He is also a faculty fellow at Yale University’s Center for Cultural Sociology (CCS), where he was a visiting fellow during the academic year 2012-2013, and a member of the editorial boards of Journal for the Scientific Study of Religion, Tijdschrift Sociologie, and Annual Review of the Sociology of Religion.